-QuotedData’s round up of views on the global economy – June 2017
+QuotedData’s economic round up – June 2017

 With the exception of the UK, markets moved higher.
 Index moves were flattered by sterling weakness over the month as jitters began to build in relation to the snap election.
 Government bond yields tightened.